microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/teamsappicon-get-hostedcontent.md

 ---

-### Example 2: Get the bytes of the hosted content of the outline icon of a Teams App.
+### Example 2: Get the bytes of the hosted content of the outline icon of a Teams app

 #### Request